danielmhchen/BlockgeeksLabHackathon.github.io/README.md

 ## Evaluation of public or private repos ?

 * Working with public repos?
 No registration is needed.
-Just goto [BetterCodeHub.com](https://bettercodehub) and login [FREE] with your GitHub credentials
+Just goto [BetterCodeHub.com](https://bettercodehub.com) and login [FREE] with your GitHub credentials

 * Working with private repository?
-Share your Github handle to get [Pro] access.
+Share your Github handle to get [PRO] access.
 Before the event: e-mail your team name and personal GitHub handles to [bettercodehub@sig.eu](mailto:bettercodehub@sig.eu).
 During the event: go to the local hackathon staff and share your Github handle to get Pro access.

 ## How does evaluation work?